WILFRED JACKSON TAYLOR 1886–1921

 Baptised 30th May 1886 Thorpe on the Hill Parish Church

-Married 1913 to Eliza Bradshaw; children Herbert Francis born 1913 and Edna Mary born 1915.
+Married 1913 to Eliza Bradshaw in Mansfield; children Herbert Francis born 1913 and Edna Mary born 1915.
 Herbert died 2nd May 1919 from tuberculosis.
 He was 6 years old.

 Died 2nd July 1921, aged 35

-Buried in Radcliffe on Trent cemetery and remembered on Saxondale War Memorial.
+Buried in Radcliffe on Trent cemetery and commemorated on Saxondale War Memorial.

 Living in Thorpe on the Hill, Lincoln.
 Father Francis, age 51, farm labourer, mother Mary, age 47.
 Four siblings: John 22, Emily 14, Francis 12 and Joseph 10.